Deuterocanonical books: In Eastern Orthodoxy

 Other texts printed in Eastern Orthodox Bibles are included as an appendix, which is not the same in all churches; the appendix contains 4 Maccabees in Greek-language bibles, while it contains 2 Esdras in Slavonic-language and Russian-language.

+In the Russian Church, St. Philaret of Moscow omitted the decree of the Synod of Jerusalem concerning the deuterocanonical books in his translation.
+In his Longer Catechism, he reckons only the protocanonical books as Old Testament, while stating the others are useful to be read, but not enumerated in the Old Testament because they do not exist in the Hebrew.

 In Ethiopian Orthodox Tewahedo Church

-In the Bible used by the Eritrean and Ethiopian Orthodox Tewahedo Churches, those books of the Old Testament that are still counted as canonical, but which are not agreed upon by all other Churches, are often set in a separate section titled “deuterocanonical” (ዲዩትሮካኖኒካል).
+In the Bible used by the Eritrean and Ethiopian Orthodox Tewahedo Churches, those books of the Old Testament that are still counted as canonical, but which are not agreed upon by all other Churches, are often set in a separate section titled "deuterocanonical" (ዲዩትሮካኖኒካል).
 The Ethiopian Orthodox Deuterocanon, in addition to the standard set listed above, and with the books of Esdras and the Prayer of Manasseh, also includes some books that are still held canonical by only the Ethiopian Church, including the Book of Enoch, the Book of Jubilees, and the three books of Meqabyan (which are sometimes wrongly confused with the Books of the Maccabees).

 The Book of Enoch is unusual as it was quoted in the New Testament.
 1 Enoch 1:9 is directly and explicitly quoted in Jude 1:14-15 and may be alluded to in Galatians 5:19.
 It is not part of the canon of any other churches.

 In Protestantism

 Copies of the Luther Bible include the deuterocanonical books as an intertestamental section between the Old Testament and New Testament; they are termed the "Apocrypha" in Christian Churches having their origins in the Reformation.

-For churches which espouse sola scriptura, it is necessary and critical to have a clear and complete list of the canonical books.

-The early Christian church largely relied upon the Septuagint in the canonization of the Christian Bible.

-In the 16th century, Martin Luther argued that many of the received texts of the New Testament lacked the authority of the Gospels, and therefore proposed removing a number of books from the New Testament, including Hebrews, James, Jude, and the Book of Revelation.

-The deuterocanonical books—which had previously been deprecated by Jewish scholars—were moved by Luther into an intertestamental section of the Bible called the Apocrypha.

-Lutherans and Anglicans do not consider these books to be canonical but do consider them worthy of reverence.
-Today, readings from the Protestant apocrypha are found in the lectionaries of some of these churches.
+Most Protestant churches do not accept the deuterocanonical books as part of the Old Testament canon and instead classify them as Apocrypha, often including them in a separate section or omitting them entirely.
+Some traditions, such as Lutheran and Anglican churches, have historically regarded these books as useful for reading and instruction, though not as authoritative Scripture.